matthewcsimpson/BrainStation-Brainflix-Frontend/README.md

 - ✅ In your scss files, consider removing @use of any partials you're not actually using in a particular scss file
 - Consider removing the bottom border of the comments section (the border bottom of last comment) on desktop size to match the mockup.`
 - ✅ On desktop size, there is a grey border between the left and right section under the hero video.
 Make sure your site looks as close to the mockups as possible
-- When naming variables, consider what the variable represents rather than descriptives for best practice. (i.e. don't use 'BrainFlix-PrimaryBlue', instead consider 'button-color' etc) - Consider using kebab-case for your scss variables consistently.
+- 📝 When naming variables, consider what the variable represents rather than descriptives for best practice. (i.e. don't use 'BrainFlix-PrimaryBlue', instead consider 'button-color' etc) - Consider using kebab-case for your scss variables consistently.
+  - 📝 Feedback recevied, but not impliemented for this project.
 - ✅ Consider giving your comment input box a background color that matches the mock up, as well as your search input box on the header.
 - ✅ Try to increase the font weight of the video title to match the mockup.
 - Try to import in the direct component when you are using the import.
 Avoid importing in parent component and passing down as props. (eg. userimg, userimg). - Try to be consistent when naming variables using camelCase in js components. (eg. try to name as userImg instead of userimg).